 While perhaps not fully appreciated by the majority of homeowners, there are certain properties which might find themselves particularly vulnerable to vehicle incursions.
 These don’t necessarily have to be malicious or criminal in nature – homes on hairpin bends for example, or where there’s a sudden change of speed limit – may find themselves frequently dealing with minor vehicle collisions or near misses to their outside walls.

 On the other hand, if someone completely loses control of the car, the worst case scenario would involve them colliding with the house.
 In that case, property damage would be the very best outcome, while loss of life would be the very worst.
 Thankfully, bollards can help protect against this.
 These are the best safety reasons for homes in high-traffic areas – whereas they can serve similarly useful security functions for homes that are in more out-of-the-way locations.

-If you need any help in deciding which bollards are best for your property, or which ones would suit your aims best, then we’re only too happy to help here at Bollard Security.
+If you need any help in deciding which bollards or parking posts are best for your property, or which ones would suit your aims best, then we’re only too happy to help here at Bollard Security.
 We have a huge variety of bollards in stock, and our years of expertise means our experts are only too happy to help you work out which ones are best for you.
 Give us a call on 01756 636 196 to see what we can do for you!